El Paso (song): Cover versions

 "El Paso" frequently was performed by the Grateful Dead in concert.
 The song entered the band's repertoire in 1969, and remained there until the band parted ways after Garcia's passing in 1995; in total, it was performed 389 times.
 It was sung by rhythm guitarist Bob Weir, with Jerry Garcia contributing harmony vocals.
 On the album Ladies and Gentlemen... the Grateful Dead, Bob Weir introduces the song as the Dead's "most requested number".
 Later post-Garcia groups such as Furthur, The Other Ones, and Dead & Company also performed the song, though not as often.

 Grady Martin released an instrumental version in 1965 on his Instrumentally Yours album.

 A parody version, "El Pizza" by H.B.
 Barnum (under the pseudonym "Dudley") was issued in February 1960.
 It moved the action to Azusa, California, where Rosa's Cantina became a pizza place where Feleena worked as a waitress.

 Homer and Jethro also parodied the song in their "El Paso - Numero Dos".
 When the singer asks for directions to Rosa's Cantina, a cab driver tells him to "ask Marty Robbins, 'cause he's the hombre who made up the song".
 The singer encounters a woman named "Velveeta" and asks her where she had been all his life; "she answered, 'Most of it I wasn't born'".

 In the late 1980s a version for marching band (called "El Paso" (Miners Fight)) became the official fight song of the University of Texas at El Paso Miners.

-Old 97's did a cover on the King of the Hill (soundtrack).
+Old 97's did a cover for the King of the Hill soundtrack.

 Country music singer Keith Urban covered the song on the television special George Strait: ACM Artist of the Decade All Star Concert.